2022–23 Liga MX Femenil season: Liguilla

 The eight best teams play two games against each other on a home-and-away basis.
 The higher seeded teams play on their home field during the second leg.
 The winner of each match up is determined by aggregate score.
 In the quarterfinals and semifinals, if the two teams are tied on aggregate, the higher seeded team advances.
 In the final, if the two teams are tied after both legs, the match goes to a penalty shoot-out.

+Quarter-finals

+The first legs were played on 18 and 19 May, and the second legs were played on 21 and 22 May 2023.